rostislavborovyk/FileSharing/README.md

 - You can add file to form which will be sent file to db
 - File and expiration time are required, otherwise you will see validation message
-- After form submitting you will get id which you can use to get file
+- After form submitting you will get id which you can use to get file or you can download file via given link
 ### Get file page

 - You can get file by id, file download should start automatically